m0shaik/paper-company/README.md

 You can deploy this repository using any platform which supports Next.js Version 13 and [App Router](https://nextjs.org/docs/app).

-The repository requires a single environment variable: `NEXT_PUBLIC_WIX_CLIENT_ID`, which should contain a client ID authorizing access to a Wix project's data.
+The repository requires a single environment variable: `WIX_CLIENT_ID`, which should contain a client ID authorizing access to a Wix project's data.

 # Learn More